U.S. flag

 Diagnosis/testing.

-The diagnosis of Werner syndrome is established in a proband with the following cardinal signs: bilateral ocular cataracts, premature graying and/or thinning of scalp hair, characteristic dermatologic pathology, and short stature.
-Identification of biallelic WRN pathogenic variants on molecular genetic testing confirms the diagnosis if clinical features are inconclusive.
+The diagnosis of Werner syndrome can be established in a proband with clinical diagnostic criteria (presence of all four cardinal signs: bilateral ocular cataracts, premature graying and/or thinning of scalp hair, characteristic dermatologic pathology, and short stature; and two additional characteristic signs) or biallelic WRN pathogenic variants identified by molecular genetic testing.

 Management.

-Agents/circumstances to avoid: Smoking and obesity, which increase the risk for atherosclerosis.
-Smoking and alcohol increase the risk of osteoporosis and cataracts.
+Agents/circumstances to avoid: Avoid smoking and obesity, which increase the risk for atherosclerosis.
+Avoid smoking and alcohol, which increase the risk of osteoporosis and cataracts.
 Avoid falls, trauma to the extremities, and excessive sun exposure.

 Genetic counseling.

 Werner syndrome is inherited in an autosomal recessive manner.
-At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being neither affected nor a carrier.
-Carrier testing for at-risk relatives and prenatal testing for a pregnancy at increased risk are possible if the pathogenic variants in the family have been identified.
+If both parents are known to be heterozygous for a WRN pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
+Once the WRN pathogenic variants have been identified in an affected family member, carrier testing for at-risk relatives and prenatal/preimplantation genetic testing are possible.

 Diagnosis